bgorlick/lightning-rfc/bolts/02-wire-protocol.md

 transactions to spend the outputs, and MUST ensure that these transactions are each less than 100,000 bytes.

-A node MUST continue to monitor for (and react to) additional transactions until one transaction is deeply buried (usually considered to be between 6 and 100 blocks).
+A node MUST continue to monitor for, and react to, additional transactions until one transaction is deeply buried (usually considered to be between 6 and 100 blocks).

 ## 6.2.
 On-chain HTLCs

-When a valid commitment transaction is broadcast, any HTLC outputs must be monitored and handled as follows:
+When a valid commitment transaction is broadcast, all HTLC outputs must be monitored and handled as follows:

 For each HTLC output this node offered: